 In recent years, The Jo Burt Experience have become an outstanding live act playing festivals and venues around the UK, Europe and North America.
 2012 saw Jo take his unique 'Anglicana' (a term he coined himself) sound to Canada for the first time on a hugely successful tour of British Columbia.
 2013 saw two return tours to Canada, with further visits planned in the future.

-Jo has also recorded his brand new album 'Indestructible' at Kore Studios in London under the expert guidance of iconic Producer, Chris Kimsey (Rolling Stones, Peter Frampton).
+Having recorded his second album 'Indestructible' (released in 2014) at Kore Studios in London under the expert guidance of iconic Producer, Chris Kimsey (Rolling Stones, Peter Frampton), Jo released his brand new album 'Spontaneous' in June 2017 with a very special launch event at The Cinema Museum in London.

 Jo's writing style is based on his background of rock, with a southern-style influence and a very English Beatles-esque twist.
 He is an hypnotic performer, drawing in his listeners with tales from his recording and touring past, and telling gripping and intriguing stories through his songs themselves.
 His warm and enthusiastic approach never fails to endear him to his audience and the connection and friendship with his band is equally apparent as they clearly thrive on performing Jo's music.
 It shows - together with his band, Jo continues to electrify his audience with the mixture of honesty, intensity and humour that he brings to each performance.
 And he's not done yet ... !